Pentagon lifts U.S. ban on women in combat

 An example of a physically demanding job that may be out of reach of women without significant upper body strength could be in front-line tanks, where soldiers need to lift and load heavy ammunition in confined spaces using mainly their arms.

-A U.S. official, speaking on condition of anonymity, said the new policy would take effect gradually.
+A U.S. official, speaking on condition of anonymity, said the changes would be gradual.
 The service chiefs have until May 15 to offer plans to implement the new policy by January 1, 2016.

 "The secretary understands with a change of this magnitude it does take some time," the official said.

+The American Civil Liberties Union, which filed a suit in November seeking to force the Pentagon to end the ban on women in combat, applauded the decision.

 For many women service members, the move is belated acknowledgement of the realities of the past decade of war, in which there were often no clearly defined front lines.
-Of those who served, 152 have been killed, including 84 in hostile action, and nearly 1,000 have been wounded.
+Of those who served in the wars, 152 have been killed, including 84 in hostile action, and nearly 1,000 have been wounded.

-The 36-year-old Hegar, who was awarded the Purple Heart and Distinguished Flying Cross for action in Afghanistan, said she viewed the debate over women in combat as being out of sync with reality.
-The issue is job equality, she said.

-"Women are in combat.
-Thousands of women are in combat," Hegar said.
-"It's about giving them the correct job title.
-(If)you have a woman shoulder to shoulder with someone, doing the same exact job, and her job title is different because legally she can't be engaging in ground combat, who do you think is going to get promoted faster?"

 Women serve in combat roles for the armed forces of a few developed nations, including Canada and Israel, but officials say demand from women for such jobs in NATO nations is very low.
 In 2010, Britain decided after a review that it would not change rules excluding women from infantry or combat teams.